metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Rodgers playing like a little bitch.
 Cover-two is frustrating the hell out of him, though I suspect they also have Davante Adams wrapped up in bracket coverage.
 Randall Cobb not doing anything either...I wonder if he's even playing?

+Perhaps Rodgers not practicing is what's hurting him here.
+No real confidence.

 ## 49ers @ Jaguars

 Deebo Samuel has been sensational so far as a tailback.
 Forget Jeff Wilson.

+Texans winning, Jets looking pretty good...yet the one bad team I decide to back is Jacksonville.
+I need to read these bad teams better.